JMNolan/voiceChanger/README.md

-Project Overview
+# Voice Changer

-You will make an iPhone app that will allow users to record their voice and will then modulate the recorded audio to sound like a Chipmunk or Darth Vader.
+I will make an iPhone app that will allow users to record their voice and will then modulate the recorded audio to sound like a Chipmunk or Darth Vader.
 This app will also let the user speed up or slow down the rate of playback, and experience fun echo and reverb effects.

 Why this project?
-The first step in becoming an iOS Developer is to create your first app!
-Pitch Perfect provides a substantial, while not overly complicated, introduction to the iOS ecosystem.
+The first step in becoming an iOS Developer is to create my first app! **Voice Changer** provides a substantial, while not overly complicated, introduction to the iOS ecosystem.

-What will I learn?
-You will learn how to:
+I will learn how to:

 Create a new project from existing iOS app templates Add buttons, images, labels and create user interfaces for the app using the Storyboard